 Video Editor Equipment and Software

 In the table below, I have detailed out the type of video editor equipment or software, and indicated a price investment level that is needed.
-I’ve also indicated if it required or recommended for beginners just starting out and if the equipment is required for professional video editing.
+I’ve also specified if it is required or recommended for beginners just starting out and if the equipment is essential for professional video editing.
+With so many options on the market, making informed choices is a crucial part of your success in this field.

 Table 1 - Video Editor Equipment and Software